keboola/keboola-as-code-templates/_common/in-ecommerce-shopify/v0/src/extractor/kds-team.ex-shopify/in-ecommerce-shopify-extractor/description.md

 Fill API access token and shop name to set this up.

 ## Description:
-Extractor collect data from Shopify about orders, products, inventory, and customers.
+Data Source collect data from Shopify about orders, products, inventory, and customers.